snobotsim/SnobotSimDocs/source/setup-tool/setup-tool.rst

 install the necessary config files that the simulator uses to get you up and running as easily as possible.

-This is a standalone version of the VS Code plugin outlined in ___this__ portion of the documentation.
+This is a standalone version of the VS Code plugin outlined in :ref:`vs-code-extension` portion of the documentation.
+If your team uses VS Code, it might be better to use the extension rather than the standalone tool

 Downloading the tool
 ....................